RichardDooling/Entertainment_Law/Deal_Obligations/Deal_Obligations.md

 > [You Call This Nirvana?](http://www.newsweek.com/you-call-nirvana-193560)

-Even ex-Beatle John Lennon reportedly wondered aloud “How much longer can I go on pretending that I’m 19 years old?”
-The talent typically wants to grow and explore, change their style, and record more “mature” perhaps more difficult music.
+Even ex-Beatle John Lennon reportedly wondered aloud, "How much longer can I go on pretending that I’m 19 years old?"
+The talent typically wants to grow and explore, change their style, and record more "mature" perhaps more difficult music.
 But record companies tend to want more of whatever sold last time.

 The same often happens to authors who have early successes with novels written in a certain genre or style.
 What happens when a hot new novelist presents their publishers with the third book in a three-book deal and it's something altogether different, perhaps even experimental.